 After a busy day, it’s quite challenging to wind down and get ready for a good night’s sleep.
-Too often I find myself working until late.
-And sometimes I might find myself reading or watching a TV show.
+When I didn’t have an evening ritual, often I found myself working, reading, or watching TV shows until late.

 And when you’re ready to go to sleep, you can’t.
 Your mind is buzzing with thoughts you don’t want at that time of day.

 It’s no secret that a lot of people have difficulties with sleeping.
 According to the National Sleep Foundation, 45% of Americans say that poor or insufficient sleep affected their daily activities at least once in the past seven days.

 Why’s the evening so important?
 Well, you might have a perfect morning ritual, a fully planned calendar, and the intention to crush your day, but if you lack the energy, you’re not doing anything productive.

 During the past six months, I’ve experimented a lot with evening and morning rituals.
 What I’ve found is that a morning ritual is easy to implement in your life.

 But they’re also easy to quit.
 When we wake up tired, we often fall back on our, not helpful, habits.

 End result?
 You lose and life wins.
 You end up not focused, our of control, agitated, and just not happy overall.

 That’s why I’ve created an evening ritual that helps me to get ready for some well-deserved rest.
 We all know it: Get 7–9 hours of sleep.
 But too often life gets in the way and we don’t follow common sense.

 But with the following evening ritual, I’ve found a good way to bring more consistency in my evenings, and therefore, my life.